 Employees are the lifeblood of any business.
 Their productivity (or lack thereof) can singlehandedly put a company in the black or red in any given quarter.
-However, in order to perform at their peak, people need to feel valued at their job.
+However, to perform at their peak, people need to feel valued at their job.
 Unfortunately, only 34% of U.S. workers are engaged at work.
 Today’s workforce is no longer solely interested in a hefty paycheck but cares deeply about how they are perceived professionally.
 This shift in mindset raises a valid question: how can you improve the employee experience and retain staff, all while increasing productivity?

 A Strong Feedback Loop